solana-foundation/developer-content/content/guides/permissioned-environments/index.md

 ## Why Should You Build With Solana Permissioned Environments?

-While Solana's high-speed blockchain offers exceptional performance, certain sectors and use cases require more than a fully public, permissionless network like Solana Mainnet can provide.
+While Solana's high-speed network offers exceptional performance, certain sectors and use cases require more than a fully public, permissionless network like Solana mainnet can provide.
 Solana Permissioned Environments provide a solution, allowing organizations to establish private or semi-private Solana-based Networks.